syrnyk/hltb-for-deck/Readme.md

 Built with [Decky Loader](https://github.com/SteamDeckHomebrew/decky-loader).

 > [!IMPORTANT]
 > Please note that HLTB does not have an official public API.
 This plugin (and this fork in particular) is heavily depending on the API changes discovered and implemented in [HowLongToBeat-PythonAPI repository](https://github.com/ScrappyCocco/HowLongToBeat-PythonAPI).
-Every change done to API by HLTB breaks this plugin workability.
+Every change done to API by HLTB might break this plugin workability.
 Unfortunately, there may and will be delays in restoring the plugin workability.
+However, recent changes were implemented to mitigate changes in the HLTB API and try to get the API name dynamically, bypassing the need for manual changes when possible.
+If the plugin breaks again, please open an issue on this repo.

 > [!IMPORTANT]
 > This fork is not currently available in **Decky Store** because it was not authorized yet by the previous maintainer.
 Due to this users have to install releases manually.
 Please refer to the chapter **Manual installation in Decky** below.